G-Epitech/FTMAY-42sh/CONTRIBUTING.md

 node_t *animal = NULL;        //But here we have just one of them
 ```

-It the same in the names that you give to your types.
+It the same rule for the names that you give to your types.

 *Exemples*

-❌ In the follwing exemple you must not set an `s` at the end of type name.
+In the follwing exemple you must not set an `s` at the end of type name.
 In fact, you're defining a type that describe just one state at time.
 Even if the `enum` contains several values, the type is used to set just one state at time so you don't have to add `s`.

 ```c
 typedef enum e_state {